Table of Contents[Hide][Show]

-A 2012 research suggested that PVC could be a carcinogenic substance, increasing the risk of liver cancer.
+A 2012 research analysis suggested that PVC could be a carcinogenic substance, increasing the risk of liver cancer.
 Some studies also showed a connection between brain and lung cancers and exposure to the chemicals.

 5. Plastic Cooking Utensils Don’t Last As Long As People Believe

 Plastics may be more convenient than other types of materials such as wood, bamboo, or metal.
 It doesn’t mean they are durable.

 They can still chip and, worse, melt from their regular contact with heat.
 They can also break into many pieces.

 When you dispose of them, they can linger in the environment for more than 400 years!
 You may have already turned into organic matter, but the plastic you used remains.

 A lot of people buy plastic utensils because they’re more affordable than the other options in the market.
 In fact, you can find them everywhere.

 In reality, they may be more expensive money wasters in the long run.
 To understand that, let’s do some simple math.

 Let’s say you’re having a party, and you decide to buy a 192-piece plastic cutlery set at Walmart.
 It will cost you no more than $15.